Transplant Nurse - Pediatric, RN, BSN

 MedStar Georgetown Transplant Institute

-The MedStar Georgetown Transplant Institute (MGTI) is seeking an Acute Care Nurse Practitioner for our rapidly expanding, multi-organ transplant program.
+The MedStar Georgetown Transplant Institute (MGTI) is seeking a Pediatric Transplant Nurse Coordinator for our rapidly expanding, multi-organ transplant program.

 MGTI is one of MedStar’s Centers of Excellence and offers evaluation and treatment of advanced liver disease, intestinal disorders, chronic kidney disease, and complications of diabetes.
 Our goal is to restore patients to their optimum level of health and return them to a productive life.
 We specialize in innovative treatments and provide our patients with access to groundbreaking research and clinical trials.